Healthcare Provider Data and Research Tools

 - PECOS status (providers who can bill Medicare)

 - Excluded providers (providers who have been excluded from billing Medicare, and the reasons)

 - Plus with CarePrecise Gold: Wealth codes, geo locator codes, counties, urban/rural status, and tools for precise market segmentation, proper casing, import/export.

 Call (877) 782-2294 and let us answer your questions, or to arrange a live demo.

 View a 5-minute video of CarePrecise Gold in action...

 State Physician, Hospital Counts

-Physician counts shown here are 1 record = 1 physician (the individual's record only, not including organization records for a physician's corporation which would duplicate in some cases).
+Physician counts shown here incluide the mandatory Type 1 record (the individual's record), organization records for a physician's corporation which would duplicate in some cases.
 Hospitals may have several records, representing business units or other division, all of which are counted here, so you will see more hospital records than there are hospitals.
 Counts here are only for the 50 states plus DC and Puerto Rico; however, CarePrecise Access Complete datasets include all territories, military installations, etc. in which HIPAA covered entities practice.

 Visit the CarePrecise Blog!